Monte-Carlo Simulations of Electron Channelling: a Bent (110) Channel in Silicon: Simulations

 \section{Simulations}

-The calculations were performed for E=855 MeV electrons channelling along the plane (110) for twelve different values of $C$ in the range from $0$ to $1$.
+The simulations were performed for E=855 MeV electrons channeling along the plane (110) for a number of different values of $C$ in the range from $C=0$ to $C=1.5$ (see table \ref{tab}).

-Initially, the projectiles had zero transverse momentum.
-This corresponds to the ideal case of a zero-emittance beam entering the crystal strictly parallel to the coordinate axis $z$.
-The transverse position of the projectile at the entrance of the crystal was chosen randomly, homogeneously distributed along the channel width.
+The case of an ideal zero-emittance beam entering the crystal strictly parallel to the coordinate axis $z$ was simulated, i.e. the projectiles had zero transverse momentum at the entrance of the crystal.
+The initial transverse position of the projectile was chosen randomly, homogeneously distributed within a rectangular region.
+The $y$ dimension of the rectangle was exactly equal to the channel width and the $x$ dimension was of the same order of magnitude.
 Then the trajectory of the particle was simulated.
-The simulation of the trajectory was terminated if the particle went through the crystal, $z > L_\mathrm{cr}$ ($L_\mathrm{cr}$ is the crystal dimensions along the beam direction), or if the deviation of the projectile from its initial direction became too large: $| \vec{p}_{\perp} | / p_{z} > 100/\gamma$ (here $p_{\perp}$ and $p$ are respectively the transverse and the longitudinal momenta and $\gamma$ is the Lorentz factor of the projectile.)
+The simulation of the trajectory was terminated if the particle went through the crystal: $z > L_\mathrm{c}$, or if the deviation of the projectile from its initial direction became too large: $| \vec{p}_{\perp} | / p_{z} > 0.06 \gg \theta_\mathrm{L}$.
+Here $\vec{p}_{\perp}$ and $p_{z}$ are, respectively, the transverse and the longitudinal momenta and $\theta_\mathrm{L}$ is the critical (Lindhard's) angle, $\theta_\mathrm{L} \approx 0.26 \cdot 10^{-3}$ rad for the channel (110) in silicon at $E=855$ MeV.

-Then the simulated trajectories were analysed and the segments corresponding to channelling and dechannelling mode were determined.
-At the entrance point of the crystal, the projectile was assumed to be in the channelling mode.
-Regardless of the value of its transverse energy, the particle was considered to be channelling until it crossed the channel boundary (\ref{chbound}).
+Then the simulated trajectories were analyzed and the segments corresponding to channeling and dechanneling modes were determined.
+At the entrance point of the crystal, the projectile was assumed to be in the channeling mode.
+Regardless of the value of its transverse energy, the particle was considered to be channeling until it crossed the channel boundary (\ref{chbound}).

-The crystal dimensions along the beam direction was $L_\mathrm{cr}=120$ $\mu$m for a straight channel.
-For nonzero $C$, $L_\mathrm{cr}$ was chosen so that very few or no particle remain in the channelling mode at the exit from the crystal.
-The number of the simulated trajectories was $100000$ for the straight channel and $25000$ for each nonzero value of $C$.
+The crystal dimensions along the beam direction $L_\mathrm{c}$ was chosen sufficiently large, so that practically all trajectories crossed the channel boundary at least ones, i.e all particles were already dechanneled at $z=L_\mathrm{c}$.
+The rechanneling process (see \cite{straight} for a detailed discussion) takes place also in a bent channel.
+But it is irrelevant for the present analysis.
+The numerical values of $L_\mathrm{c}$ for each $C$ as well as the numbers of simulated trajectories $N_{0}$ are listed in table \ref{tab}.